-Harold Schobert received a B.S. in Chemistry from Bucknell University, and a Ph.D. in chemistry from Iowa State University.
-At Bucknell, he had undergraduate research experience in organic synthesis, analytical methods development for iron alloys, and corrosion testing of highly alloyed cast irons.
-Schobert's Ph.D. thesis, under the direction of Robert McCarley, was on the synthesis and characterization of coordination compounds of osmium, using alkyl thiols as ligands.
+Harold Schobert received a B.S. in chemistry from Bucknell University, and a Ph.D. in chemistry from Iowa State University.
+At Bucknell, he had research experience in organic synthesis, analytical methods development for iron alloys, and corrosion testing of highly alloyed cast irons.
+Schobert's Ph.D. thesis, under the direction of the late Robert McCarley, was on the synthesis and characterization of coordination compounds of osmium, using alkyl thiols as ligands.

-Schobert was a temporary instructor at Iowa State for two years, teaching freshman chemistry.
+Schobert was an instructor in the Chemistry Department at Iowa State for two years, teaching freshman chemistry.
+He was also involved in developing one of the nation's first closed-circuit system of televised lectures for freshman chemistry laboratory.
 He then joined the staff of Deepsea Ventures, Inc. as a research chemist.
 His work involved the development of pyrometallurgical and hydrometallurgical processes for recovery of manganese, molybdenum, and vanadium from manganese nodules mined from the sea floor.

 In 1976 Schobert joined the staff of the Grand Forks Energy Research Center, of what was then the Energy Research and Development Administration.
 A year later ERDA became the Department of Energy, and GFERC became the Grand Forks Energy Technology Center.
 Schobert's initial work there was in the area of slagging gasification, with particular focus on slag flow behavior in gasifiers, and refractory corrosion by slags.
 In 1978 he became supervisor of analytical services for the Center, and later that year became Manager of the newly created Analytical Research Division.
 This division had the dual responsibility of providing routine analytical support for most of the Center's projects, and of conducting research on development or modification of analytical methods for characterizing low-rank coals and their various reaction or conversion products.
 In 1982 Schobert received a DOE award for sustained superior performance.